Amadevus/pwsh-script/README.md

   id: script
   with:
     script: |
-      Write-ActionDebug "This will be visible only when ACTIONS_STEP_DEBUG secret is set"
+      Write-ActionDebug "Visible only when ACTIONS_STEP_DEBUG secret is set"

-      # we have access to full context objects:
+      # access full context objects:
       if ($github.event.repository.full_name -ne $github.repository) {
+        # throwing causes the step to fail
-        throw "something fishy's going on, repos don't match" # will cause step to fail }
+        throw "something fishy's going on, repos don't match" }

       $someData = Get-MyCustomData
-      # this data may contain action-command-like strings (e.g. '::warning::...')
+      # data may contain workflow command strings (e.g. '::warning::...')
-      # we can prevent interpreting these by GitHub by printing them in NoCommandsBlock:
+      # prevent runner interpreting these
       Invoke-ActionNoCommandsBlock -GenerateToken {
-        Write-Host $someData # this won't result in any commands }
+        # this won't result in any workflow commands
+        Write-Host $someData
+        Write-ActionError "not interpreted as error"
+      }
-      # now we can send commands again
+      # commands work again

-      # let's set env:BE_AWESOME=always, but for all the following actions/steps as well:
+      # set env:BE_AWESOME=always here and for the following steps
       Set-ActionVariable BE_AWESOME always

-      # also we'll add path to our custom tool to PATH for the following steps:
+      # add our custom tool to PATH for the following steps:
       $toolPath = Resolve-Path ./tools/bin
       Add-ActionPath $toolPath

-      # let's also warn if it's too late for people to work in Greenwich ;)
+      # warn if it's too late for people to work in Greenwich ;)
       if ([datetime]::UtcNow.Hour -ge 22) {
         Write-ActionWarning "It's time to go to bed.
 Don't write code late at night! ⚠" }